 Deep Vein Thrombosis: How to Detect and Prevent It

-Deep vein thrombosis (DVT), or deep phlebothrombosis, occurs when a blood clot, called a thrombus, forms one or more deep veins in the body.
+Deep vein thrombosis (DVT), or deep phlebothrombosis, occurs when a blood clot, called a thrombus, forms in one or more deep veins in the body.
 They usually affect the legs, although they can appear in other areas of the body.

 This condition can occur if you have certain blood conditions that affect the way it coagulates.
 You can also develop if you don’t move for long periods.
 For instance, it may occur after surgery or an accident.